-Re: Marystow - Permit to Operate - Drinking Water System
+Re: Lourdes - Permit to Operate - Drinking Water System

 For the

-operation of a: Class III Water Treatment Plant
+operation of a: Class II Water Treatment

-Class II Water Distribution System
+Class I Water Distribution

-- This Permit is valid until Monday, January 11, 2021 or until there is a change in the classification of the water treatment or water distribution system as applicable, or as may be determined by this Department. - This Permit does not release the Permit Holder from the obligation to obtain appropriate approvals from other concerned municipal, provincial and federal agencies. - This Permit is subject to the terms and conditions indicated in Appendices A and B (attached). - Failure to comply with the terms and conditions will render this Permit null and void, place the Permit Holder and their agent(s) in violation of the Water Resources Act and make the Permit Holder responsible for taking any remedial measures as may be prescribed by this Department.
+- This Permit is valid until Friday, March 8, 2024 or until there is a change in the classification of the water treatment or water distribution system as applicable, or as may be determined by this Department. - This Permit does not release the Permit Holder from the obligation to obtain appropriate approvals from other concerned municipal, provincial and federal agencies. - This Permit is subject to the terms and conditions indicated in Appendices A and B (attached).